FSGpilot/frontend-styleguide-components/README.md

 #### Importing assets

-Since you are already using `npm`, the U.S. Web Design Standards team recommends leveraging the ability to write custom scripts.
+Since you are already using `npm`, the Frontend Styleguide team recommends leveraging the ability to write custom scripts.
 Here are some links to how we do this with our docs website using `npm` + [`gulp`](http://gulpjs.com/):

 [Link to `npm` scripts example in `web-design-standards-docs`](https://github.com/18F/web-design-standards-docs/blob/develop/package.json#L4)